whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 chance of the code not doing as intended – the location of brackets becomes vital.*

-We’d really like a way to this for all 60 patients without duplicating the code 60 times.
+We'd really like a way to this for all 60 patients without duplicating the code 60 times.
 Loops are one option (not discussed here) but the **apply** function is the most efficient approach: